 Why do dogs bite?

 Now, there are various reasons why puppies bite.
 For instance, your puppy might be curious about your feet as you move.
-Some of them will actually nip at your limbs when you are walking because he is excited to catch them.
 It is usually a playful gesture from your puppy.
 Other puppies will bite at your hands when you are playing.
 In both instances, this could be as a result of movements.
 Let us go back a little bit and look at the natural dog behavior.

 In the wild, your puppy would probably be learning how to hunt.
 Movement, any kind of movement, will entice your puppy to chase.
 This is the same way when you are moving your hands or your legs, your puppy will be so tempted to chase.
 It is their natural way of surviving.
 However, we cannot encourage biting as we now domesticate dogs.
 We live under the same roof with them, and thus the need to control the habit in order to keep everyone safe.